clartaq/cwiki/resources/private/md/Technical_Notes.md

 3. Finally, the HTML is passed to MathJax to translate any $\rm\TeX$ into something that can be displayed in a web page.
 The representation is usually common HTML, but you can change that if needed.
 4. That big chunk of HTML is plugged into the `<body>` section of a web page containing the header and footer for the page as well as the `<head>` section required for well-formed HTML5
 5. That page is then served by a web-server built into CWiki (http-kit, mentioned above) and rendered by your browser.

-Note that, as this is written, wikilinks cannot be included in code listings since the link resolver is unaware of those boundaries.

 ## Other Issues ##